Bitcoin history

 The final takeaway

 Satoshi Nakamoto’s disappearance was not a weakness.
 It was the final act of decentralization.
 Bitcoin does not require belief in a person.
 It requires understanding the system.
-That is why, years later, Bitcoin continues to function independently of its creator.

 Understanding Bitcoin starts with understanding Satoshi